American Autumn: Best Places to Go in September, October, and November

 Pictured: Musician Mat Kearney performs at Stubb's Bar-B-Q in Austin

-And speaking of Oktoberfest, the first such celebration outside of Munich to get that German city’s official seal of approval is held toward the end of each September in Frankenmuth, Michigan.
+The first Oktoberfest outside of Munich to get that German city’s official seal of approval is held toward the end of each September in Frankenmuth, Michigan.
 Founded by Franconian immigrants in the 19th century, the town is known as “Little Bavaria” for its timber-frame alpine architecture, traditional chicken and schnitzel dinners, and locals fond of showing off their lederhosen.
 Things reach a Wagnerian pitch during Oktoberfest, when wiener dog races, polka dancers, pretzel vendors, and devotees of authentic Bavarian beer take over Heritage Park.
 For a break from the Germanic madness, head south for quintessential Big 10 college football town Ann Arbor or southeast for resurging art galleries and music clubs in Detroit.
 Both cities are about 90 minutes from Frankenmuth by car.

 In the fall, many U.S. national parks appeal to nature lovers who are allergic to crowds and have the freedom to put off vacationing until after the busy summer season ends.
 But Acadia, on coastal Maine’s Mount Desert Island, is extra special, particularly from mid-September through early October.
 There’s a nip in the air, but the crisp weather pairs nicely with riding bikes through woodlands decked out in autumn colors, hiking around crystal-clear lakes, and savoring dramatic views from the top of Cadillac Mountain, the tallest peak on the North Atlantic seaboard.
 Roads and trails in the park’s most popular areas are far less congested this time of year than in summer, while unheralded gems like the rocky, windswept Schoodic Peninsula are almost entirely tourist-free.